AnanthanAmbikairajah/ananthanambikairajah/content/home/featuredtalk.md

 +++
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Featured talk: A summary of my PhD research" subtitle = ""
+title = "Featured talk A summary of my PhD research" subtitle = ""

 [design]